 Types of Treatment Offered at Wilmington Treatment Center

-Our 139-bed center is licensed as a hospital, and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
+The programming offered at our opioid addiction treatment center employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 When you choose our center to recover from an addiction to heroin, prescription painkillers, or other opioids, the following types of treatment can empower you to reach your recovery goals:

 Inpatient detoxification: Long-term abuse of certain substances, such as opioids, can cause a person’s body to become dependent on them.
 When this is the case, detox services become an important step in the recovery process.
 Our inpatient detoxification is medically monitored and allows patients to have their bodies cleared of their substances of abuse so that they are able to effectively participate in our rehabilitation programming.